 On 23 March 2010, orphan designation (EU/3/10/727) was granted by the European Commission to Oxford BioMedica (UK) Ltd, United Kingdom, for lentiviral vector containing the human MYO7A gene for the treatment of retinitis pigmentosa in Usher syndrome 1B.

-The sponsorship was transferred to Sanofi-Aventis Recherche & Développement, France, in June 2014.
+The sponsorship was transferred to Sanofi-Aventis Recherche & Développement, France, in June 2014 and to Sanofi-Aventis Groupe, France, in June 2015.

 - What is retinitis pigmentosa in Usher syndrome 1B?